Pearson plc: Manufacturing businesses 1856–1993

-Electricity businesses 1900 to 1960
+Electricity businesses 1900–1960

-The conglomerate entered the electrification market in 1900, when Weetman Pearson was requested to electrify Mexico's tramway system, and then the general electrical supply in the city of Vera Cruz and elsewhere.
-This process was repeated in Chile.
+The conglomerate entered the electrification market in 1900, when Weetman Pearson was asked to electrify Mexico's tramway system and then the general electrical supply in the city of Vera Cruz and elsewhere.
+The group later repeated this model in Chile.
 These electrical interests were consolidated into Whitehall Electric Investments Ltd in 1922.

-In 1929 the electricity businesses in Mexico and Chile were sold, but similar electricity utilities were developed in southwestern England until they were nationalised in 1948.

-All of Pearson's overseas electricity utility businesses, which had spread to Greece, were closed by 1960.
+In 1929 the electricity businesses in Mexico and Chile were sold, while similar electricity utilities were developed in south-west England until they were nationalised in 1948.
+Pearson's remaining overseas electricity utility businesses, which had spread to Greece, were closed by 1960.

-Oil businesses 1901 to 1989
+Oil businesses 1901–1989

-While building the Tehuantepec National Railway in Mexico for President Porfirio Diaz, Weetman Pearson learned of oil deposits in south Texas and Mexico and in 1901 began buying prospective oil lands in those places.
-After striking oil in Mexico in 1908, he founded the Mexican Eagle Petroleum Company in 1909 to handle all of S. Pearson and Sons' oil interests.
+While building the Tehuantepec National Railway in Mexico for President Porfirio Díaz, Weetman Pearson learned of oil deposits in Mexico and south Texas and in 1901 began buying prospective oil lands.
+Pearson founded the Mexican Eagle Petroleum Company in 1909 to hold the group's Mexican oil interests.

-In 1919 the Royal Dutch Shell Group acquired a large share of, and management of, Mexican Eagle, and Pearson formed Whitehall Petroleum Corporation Ltd. to take over Pearson's oil interests and to prospect globally for oil.
-It established a major oil company in the U.S., Amerada Corporation, in 1919.
-Amerada was compulsorily acquired by the British government in 1941 due to World War II; a small interest was reacquired by Pearson in 1945.
+In 1919 the Royal Dutch Shell Group acquired a large share of, and managerial control over, Mexican Eagle.
+Pearson then formed Whitehall Petroleum Corporation Ltd to take over residual Pearson oil interests and prospect globally for oil.
+The same year it established the Amerada Corporation in the United States.
+Amerada was compulsorily acquired by the British government in 1941 during the Second World War; Pearson reacquired a small interest in 1945.

-In the 1950s Pearson expanded its North American oil and gas interests, and in the 1970s also expanded them globally.
-By 1989, Pearson divested its oil and gas exploration activities and sold Whitehall Petroleum.
+In the 1950s Pearson expanded its North American oil and gas interests, and in the 1970s expanded exploration activities more widely.
+In 1989, as part of its focus on publishing and media, Pearson divested its oil and gas exploration activities and sold Whitehall Petroleum.